bipassed/bipassed-addons/README.md

 Also adds a bed that refills the hunger need at the cost of 640w of electricity, made specifically for long-term use.

-**One million Silver Endgame:** If you save up one million silver, you can build the silver stash in the Ship architect menu.
+**One Million Silver Endgame:** If you save up one million silver, you can build the silver stash in the Ship architect menu.
 This is an immediate end-game winning scenario.

 ## [Vanilla Weapons Expanded - Non-Lethal](https://steamcommunity.com/sharedfiles/filedetails/?id=2454918354)
 **Non-Lethal Turrets:** Adds a single turret building that fires slightly faster and one extra bullet per burst at the cost of the bullets themselves being the same as the non-lethal pistol.